 Most problems with legacy hardware and software are not fixed or patched.
 If security vulnerabilities are found, they remain open and could compromise the computer, company network, and important or private data.

-Increased difficulty to maintain and support
+Increased difficulty in maintaining support

-More difficult or impossible to replace
+More complex or impossible to replace

 If the legacy product or part of the product goes bad, it can be difficult (sometimes impossible) to find the necessary parts to fix the product.